 Tafinlar + Mekinist (dabrafenib + trametinib)

-is a first‑in‑class angiotensin receptor/neprilysin inhibitor indicated for the treatment of symptomatic chronic heart failure with reduced ejection fraction (HFrEF).
-It acts to enhance the protective neurohormonal systems of the heart (neprilysin system) while simultaneously suppressing the harmful system (the renin‑angiotensin‑ aldosterone system, or RAAS).
+is a first in class angiotensin receptor/neprilysin inhibitor indicated for the treatment of symptomatic chronic heart failure with reduced ejection fraction (HFrEF).
+It acts to enhance the protective neurohormonal systems of the heart (neprilysin system) while simultaneously suppressing the harmful system (the renin angiotensin aldosterone system, or RAAS).
 Entresto was approved in the US and in the EU in 2015.
-Entresto is now approved in more than 100 countries, and launched in more than 70 countries.
-Both the European Society of Cardiology heart failure guidelines and the US heart failure guidelines have given a class I recommendation, the strongest class of recommendation, for the use of sacubitril/valsartan in patients with HFrEF.
+Entresto is now approved in more than 100 countries, and launched in more than 90 countries.
+Both the European Society of Cardiology heart failure guidelines and the US heart failure guidelines have given a Class I recommendation, the strongest class of recommendation, for the use of sacubitril/valsartan in patients with HFrEF.

 Immunology, Hepatology and Dermatology

-is a recombinant humanized high affinity antibody fragment that binds to vascular endothelial growth factor A (VEGF-A), a key mediator of intraocular neovascularization.
+is a recombinant humanized high-affinity antibody fragment that binds to vascular endothelial growth factor A (VEGF-A), a key mediator of intraocular neovascularization.
 Lucentis is an anti-VEGF therapy specifically designed for the eye, minimizing systemic exposure.
-Lucentis is approved for six indications: neovascular (wet) age-related macular degeneration (nAMD), visual impairment due to diabetic macular edema (DME), visual impairment due to macular edema secondary to branch retinal vein occlusion (BRVO), visual impairment due to macular edema secondary to central retinal vein occlusion (CRVO), visual impairment due to choroidal neovascularization secondary to pathologic myopia (myopic CNV) and visual impairment due to choroidal neovascularization (CNV) secondary to other pathologies.
-In 2016, the EC approved Lucentis to treat patients with visual impairment due to rare conditions causing choroidal neovascularization (CNV).
-This new indication is now approved in 83 countries, including the EU and Switzerland.
-Further submissions have been filed in 19 countries.
-The Lucentis pre-filled syringe has now been launched in 33 countries.
-Lucentis is licensed from Genentech, and Novartis holds the rights to commercialize the product ex-US.
+Lucentis is approved for six indications: neovascular (wet) age-related macular degeneration (nAMD), visual impairment due to diabetic macular edema (DME), visual impairment due to macular edema secondary to branch retinal vein occlusion (BRVO), visual impairment due to macular edema secondary to central retinal vein occlusion (CRVO), visual impairment due to choroidal neovascularization secondary to pathologic myopia (myopic CNV), and visual impairment due to choroidal neovascularization (CNV) secondary to other pathologies.
+Lucentis is available in more than 110 countries and the Lucentis pre-filled syringe has launched in 37 countries.
+Lucentis is licensed from Genentech, and Novartis holds the rights to commercialize the product outside the US.
 Genentech holds the rights to commercialize Lucentis in the US.
-The information published on January 2018 stated that 86 countries had approved Lucentis’ newest indication.
-The correct data was 68 countries.

 together with Diovan HCT/Co-Diovan (valsartan and hydrochlorothiazide), is an angiotensin II receptor blocker (ARB).
-Diovan is the only agent in its class approved to treat all of the following: high blood pressure (including children six to 18 years), high-risk heart attack survivors and patients with heart failure.
-First launched in 1996, Diovan is available in more than 130 countries for treating high blood pressure, in more than 80 countries for heart failure and heart attack survivors.
-First launched in 1997, Diovan HCT/Co-Diovan is approved in over 120 countries worldwide.
+Diovan is the only agent in its class approved to treat all of the following: patients with high blood pressure (including children six to 18 years old), high-risk heart attack survivors and patients with heart failure.
+First launched in 1996, Diovan is available in more than 120 countries.
+First launched in 1997, Diovan HCT/Co-Diovan is available in more than 100 countries.

 Exforge (valsartan and amlodipine besylate)

-is a single-pill combination of the angiotensin II receptor blocker (ARB) valsartanand the calcium channel blocker (CCB) amlodipine .
-First approved for the treatment of high blood pressure in Switzerland in 2006, and in the US and EU in 2007, it is now available in more than 130 countries.
+is a single-pill combination of the ARB Diovan and the calcium channel blocker (CCB) amlodipine besylate.
+First approved for the treatment of high blood pressure in Switzerland in 2006, and in the US and EU in 2007, it is now available in more than 100 countries.
 Exforge HCT (valsartan, amlodipine besylate and hydrochlorothiazide) is a single pill combining three widely prescribed high blood pressure treatments: an ARB, a calcium channel blocker and a diuretic (hydrochlorothiazide).
-Exforge HCT was approved in the EU and the US in 2009, and is now available in more than 100 countries.
+Exforge HCT was approved in the EU and the US in 2009, and is now available in more than 75 countries.